powsybl/pypowsybl/docs/user_guide/opf.rst

 A standard load flow solves for branch flows and bus voltages from specified set points, such as generator active power and voltage targets.
 Optimal Power Flow (OPF) searches for the best operating point for a given objective, while satisfying the power-flow equations and operational constraints modeled by the OPF implementation.

+OPF follows PowSyBl/IIDM conventions for signs and units.

 In AC/DC mode, OPF solves a coupled model with AC buses, detailed DC nodes and lines, and voltage source converters (VSCs) linking the AC and DC sides.